leehaney254/portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

 This is my personal portfolio where I get the chance display my professional skills.
+I will be updating it progressively.

 ## 🛠 Built With <a name="built-with"></a>
 - React